Resilient

 Government Property Inspectors and Investigators are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Government property inspectors and investigators earn a "Resilient" label because the heart of this work — visiting real locations, interviewing people, applying judgment to complicated situations, and being accountable to the public — is genuinely hard for AI to replace.
-While AI is stepping in to help with things like scanning records for fraud patterns or flagging code violations through camera systems, a trained human still has to review the findings, make the final call, and take responsibility for the outcome.
+Government property inspectors and investigators earn a "Resilient" label because the heart of their work depends on human judgment, accountability, and real-world investigation skills that AI simply cannot replace on its own.
+While AI is stepping in to help with tasks like scanning records for fraud patterns or flagging code violations through camera systems, a trained human still has to review every finding, make the final call, and be accountable to the public.

 Learn more about how you can thrive in this position